Question : How to set certain netmask for a non global zone ?

 global_zone # zlogin zone01 ls -l /cdrom/SOL_10_SPARC

-Resource pools in solaris 10/solaris 11 provides a mechanism to assign processor set and scheduling class to non-global zone.
+Resource pools in Solaris 10/solaris 11 provide a mechanism to assign processor set and scheduling class to a non-global zone.
 The resource pool framework is as shown in the figure below.
-The dynamic resource pools comes in extremely useful when you have a variable load on zones and you want to dynamically change the resource allocation to these zones.
-Unlike the capped CPU allocation, dynamic resource pool allocation to zones is online and can be changed any time online.
+The dynamic resource pools come in extremely useful when you have a variable load on zones and you want to dynamically change the resource allocation to these zones.
+Unlike the capped CPU allocation, dynamic resource pool allocation to zones is online and can be changed anytime online.